Bankruptcy Deadlines and Timeline

 Copies of all payment advices or other evidence of payment, if any, received by you from an employer within 60 days before the filing of the petition, with redaction of all but the last four digits of the your social-security number or individual taxpayer-identification number, must be filed.Automatic Stay in Effect

 An automatic stay prevents executions of judgments on existing lawsuits and stops foreclosures and collection efforts until the bankruptcy case closes or is dismissed.
-It ceases to apply any time a particular property is no longer deemed to be part of the “estate.”
+The stay can also be removed for actions pertaining to certain property, including property that is no longer deemed to be part of the “estate.”
 In situations where a prior case was dismissed within the past year, the stay will last only 30 days unless the debtor moves for an extension and can show good faith.
 There is no automatic stay in situations where two cases were dismissed during the past year.
 The debtor must then move for a stay within 30 days of filing and show good faith.

 Fourteen Days after Bankruptcy FiledSchedules Must Be Filed